ndoum/CSE110/README.md

     }
 }
 ```

-### Login credentials
-Email: ndoumbalska@ucsd.edu </br>
-Password: cse110isgr8

-### Requirements
-A Pixel 2 or 3 emulator or hardware Pixel 2 or 3 device running at an API level of 26 or higher.

-### Installation instructions
-1. Clone this repository.
-2. Run a Pixel 2 or 3 emulator or connect a hardware Pixel 2 or 3 device.
-3. Navigate to the top-level directory of the cloned repository.
-3. Install the app on the emulator or device using ADB: `adb install app-debug.apk`.

-### How to run
-Launch the app and log in using a registered UCSD email account and password.

-### Software Desgin (MVC)
-In this poject, we followed the Model View Controller design pattern to enforce modular code that is maintainable and readable.
-For each activity in our app, the acitivity itself represents the view and we defined a controller for each activity to handle the logic and serves as the communicator between each activity and the database model.
-By follwing this pattern of putting all the logic of an app page in a controller, we can separate the user interface implementation and the logic.
-If all the logic code is in the controller, then we can easily test the controller.

 ### Known bugs
 - User can only change their picture ("choose image") once per visit to the settings page.
 Subsequent attempts to change their picture will not update the image displayed.